 You may be a hellbender home wrecker and not even know it.
-But first what the hell is a hellbender, also affectionately called snot otters?
+But first what the hell is a hellbender, also affectionately called a snot otter?
 This saga begins as a love story.
 A what?

-Not only did her comment catch our attention but she included a link to a video which knocked our rocks off.
+Not only did her comment catch our attention but she included a link to a video that knocked our rocks off.
 You’ll see a stone sculptor theme throughout our blogs.
 Catchy, yes?

-After several months of stone chiseling, grinding, sanding and a lot of stone dust, here he is.
-And by the way, we named it “Hellbenders Rock”.
+Fast forward 6 months with a lot of stone chiseling, grinding, sanding and stone dust, Dale was finished with his sculpture.
+And by the way, it is named “Hellbenders Rock”.
 How fitting!